3ka1tz/webserv/README.md

 # Webserv

-This project has been created as part of the 42 curriculum by elopez-u, iullibar.
+This project has been created as part of the 42 curriculum by elopez-u.

 ## Description